boulteu/react-ui-chosen/README.md

 npm install react-ui-chosen --save
 ```

-You’ll need to install React separately since those dependencies aren’t included in the package.
+You’ll need to install React and Tailwind CSS separately since those dependencies aren’t included in the package.

+Once Tailwind CSS installed, you'll need to add `"./node_modules/react-ui-chosen/**/*.{js,ts,jsx,tsx,mdx}"` to `content` in your `tailwind.config.js` file.

 Below is a simple example of how to use the Chosen in a React view.

 ```js
 import React from "react";